15% OFF OR MORE WITH OFFER!

 • You are the student’s parent, step-parent, grandparent, step-grandparent, foster parent, or legal guardian.

-• You must have a valid Texas driver license for the preceding three years.*
+• You have had a valid Texas driver's license for the preceding three years.*

 • You don’t have a conviction or probated sentence of criminally negligent homicide or driving while intoxicated.